yuvrajsharmaaa/daa/README.md

 We would like to express our sincere gratitude to:

-- **Dr. XYZ**, our project guide, for valuable guidance and continuous support
+- **Mrs. Deepika Kataria**, our project guide, for valuable guidance and continuous support
 - **Department of Computer Science and Engineering**, MRIIRS, for providing necessary resources
 - **Faculty members** who provided constructive feedback during project reviews
 - **Open-source community** for excellent documentation and learning resources